Dialogue is the engine behind Knowledge Management - it is the primary means by which Knowledge is shared and absorbed.

 - Community discussion forums can occasionally engender dialogue, but again, debate and argument are often found in there as well.

 - Social media promote conversation, but not necessarily dialogue.
-The conversations in LinkedIn, for example, are mostly serial monologues and arguments, where people post their own views while seldom seeing to understand the views of others
+The conversations in LinkedIn, for example, are mostly serial monologues, where people post their own views while seldom seeing to understand the views of others

 - Wikis allow co-creation, but not through a dialogue format, which makes them difficult for really contentious or emergent topics.

 - We deliberately promote, even to the extent of educating people in, the behaviours of listening and questioning, as part of a Knowledge Management and Organisational Learning Culture.

 - We introduce the facilitated processes mentioned above